wordplaydev/wordplay/LANGUAGE.md

 Conditionals have operator precedence over all other expressions.
 Unlike all other evaluations, only one of the two expressions is evaluated at runtime, depending on the value of the condition.
 It's best to think of it like a special function on Boolean values.

 Note that there's no separator between the true anf false cases in this synatax (e.g., `:` in JavaScript, for example).
 This was partly to reduce overloading of other symbols, but also to encourage use of new lines to convey structure.

+#### _evaluation_

+Conditions first evaluate their condition.
+If the condition does not evaluate to a boolean value, a type exception is generated, and the program halts.
+If the condition was true, it evaluates the true expression, otherwise it evaluates the false expression.
+The conditional then evaluates to the result.

 ### Convert